Ankit6989/Linux/README.md

 ![image](https://github.com/Ankit6989/Linux/assets/114300894/3145dfd9-f0d7-4fae-b25c-58fbccdbb180)
 ![Screenshot from 2023-09-09 17-35-48](https://github.com/Ankit6989/Linux/assets/114300894/4b7f9d11-6d36-4469-aa52-f548f67a6026)

-## HardLinks
+# HardLinks

 #### Scenario:
-You have a file named file1.
+- You have a file named file1.
 You want to create another file named file2 that is essentially the same as file1, but you want them to share the same data blocks on your disk.
+- The touch command is used to create a new, empty file with the specified name or update the access and modification times of an existing file.

 #### Creating Hard Links:
 1) First, you create "file1" with some content: